You are welcome to come in-person at 8am & 10am or watch online on Sundays at 10am. Come as you are.

 - Wednesday = Eucharist at 12:00 Noon

 - Sunday = Holy Eucharist at 8:00 am & 10:00 am

 Sundays are the day when Christians celebrate Jesus' Resurrection and the way that God's power is still at work in the world and in us.

-At St. Mark's Sunday typically include three different and distinct times of worship.
+At St. Mark's, Sunday typically includes three different and distinct times of worship.

-At 8 am we gather in an intimate group to hear Holy Scripture, and celebrate Jesus' Last Supper, as guided by the Book of Common Prayer.
-This is a spoken service which includes four distinct readings from the Bible as well as an opportunity to gather around the Altar to receive Holy Communion.
+At 8 am we gather in an intimate group to hear Holy Scripture, and celebrate Jesus' Last Supper.
+This is a spoken service which includes three distinct readings from the Bible as well as an opportunity to gather around the Altar to receive Holy Communion.
 This service usually lasts 45 minutes.

 At 10 am a large group gathers with music and song to hear Holy Scripture and celebrate communion.
 This service is interactive, lively, and is welcoming to people of all ages from the youngest to the oldest.
 Music and prayers come from both modern and traditional sources which offer variety to our worship.
 Three Scriptural texts are read from in this service.
 The length of this service is typically 65 minutes.

 The Christian formation program at St. Mark’s is made up of teachers and leaders from every aspect of our multi-age Church School program.
-To learn more contact Fr.
-Peter Swarr at firstname.lastname@example.org
+To learn more contact Rev. Mia Kano at email@example.com

 The Safe Church Officer for the Diocese is the Reverend Tanya Wallace.
 Contact her with general questions about trainings or safe church policy at: email@example.com